pranav-tempgit/django-blog/README.md

 # django-blog
-Django Blog by Pranav and Bhavesh Kankani
+Django Blog by Pranav Nandula and Bhavesh Kankani